Brush Calligraphy and Lettering FAQs. Answers to the questions I’m most frequently asked about learning the art of Brush Calligraphy!

 If you want to know more about the 5 Ways Design School Changed my Life, you can read all about that here.

-What’s the best way to get better at lettering?
+What’s the best way to get better at calligraphy and lettering?

 Practice makes progress!
 The more you practice, the better you’ll get.